ZachWatkins/zachwatkins.github.io/contact/index.md

 # Contact Me

-You can contact me via email at watkinza@gmail.com or on Twitter at [@zachtypedit](https://twitter.com/zachtypedit).
+You can contact me via email at watkinza@gmail.com, on Twitter at [@zachtypedit](https://twitter.com/zachtypedit), or on [LinkedIn](https://www.linkedin.com/in/zacharykwatkins/).